 “It’s important for people to realize that young athletes still struggle with the stress of every day life, and it’s important for young athletes to realize that they can still ask for help,” the London, Ontario native offered.

-The six-foot-six, 204-pound winger, now an OHL graduate looking ahead to his professional career with the Flyers organization, talked about having older teammates, friends, and his parents as a grounding presence during the challenges along the way.
+The six-foot-six, 204-pound winger, now an OHL graduate currently playing for the AHL’s Lehigh Valley Phantoms with the Flyers organization, talked about having older teammates, friends, and his parents as a grounding presence during the challenges along the way.

 Ratcliffe joined the Movement in order to speak out for those who feel they may not be able to.

 “I want to be a voice for young athletes out there who don’t have anywhere to turn to.”

 Since, Ratcliffe followed in McFadden’s footsteps as the 28th captain in Guelph Storm history for the 2018-19 season, leading the team to a remarkable and historic 2019 OHL Championship title, while also continuing to set a standard off the ice as an example in the community.

 Ratcliffe was recognized as the OHL’s Mickey Renaud Captain’s trophy recipient for his leadership on and off the ice, while also earning the Storm’s Mike Kelly Humanitarian of the Year award – a recognition given three times previously to McFadden, a friend and mentor for Ratcliffe.